-Predictive analytics for marketing is the application of machine learning and statistical models to forecast specific customer behaviors — such as churn risk, purchase propensity, lifetime value, and campaign response — enabling marketers to optimize targeting, messaging, and budget allocation.
-While predictive analytics spans industries from healthcare to finance, marketing-specific applications focus on anticipating individual customer actions across the buying journey.
+Predictive marketing is the practice of using machine learning and statistical models to forecast specific customer behaviors — such as churn risk, purchase propensity, lifetime value, and campaign response — enabling marketers to optimize targeting, messaging, and budget allocation before campaigns launch.
+While predictive analytics spans industries from healthcare to finance, predictive analytics for marketing focuses specifically on anticipating individual customer actions across the buying journey and automating responses.

 Customer Data Platforms serve as the data backbone for marketing prediction models.
 A CDP unifies behavioral, transactional, and demographic data from every customer touchpoint into a customer 360 profile, providing models with the comprehensive feature sets needed for accurate predictions.
 Without unified data, models train on fragmented views that produce unreliable forecasts.